One Small Step for Ed Skrein, One Giant Step to End White-Washing

 I have written before on white-washing in Hollywood films.
 I actually started a whole freaking podcast because the trend was rising with no end in sight.
 Roles were passed out, one by one, that participated in Asian-American erasure: Tilda Swinton in Doctor Strange, Scarlett Johansson in Ghost in the Shell, Finn Jones in Iron Fist.
 Matt Damon did it, on and on and on.

-It got bad enough too that point that comedy producer Will Choi made a shirt.
+It got bad enough that at one point comedy producer Will Choi made a shirt.
 In the As-Am community, we just call this “The Shirt.”